zaiisao/Documentation/en/Real-time-Messaging/upload_download_media_web.md

     const fileName = fileBlob.name
 	```

-2. Upload an blob to the Agora server.
+2. Upload a Blob to the Agora server.
 When the upload is successful, the SDK returns an `RtmFileMessage` instance via Promise.

-   Upload an blob to the Agora server:
+   Upload a Blob to the Agora server:

    ```JavaScript
     // Upload a Blob to the Agora server